 In Germany, there are two ways of setting up your own business: you can either work as a freelancer (Freiberufler) or set up a business as a self-employed entrepreneur (Gewerbe).
-Find out more about the best approach for you in the article on “ways of setting up your own business”.
+Find out more about the best approach for you in the article on types of new businesses.

-If you would like to set up a business as a self-employed entrepreneur, you will need to apply for a residence permit for the purpose of self-employment.
-To obtain this permit, you will need to fulfil a number of general criteria and the following additional requirements, which you should ideally cover convincingly in your business plan:
+If you would like to set up a business as a self-employed entrepreneur, you will have to apply for a residence permit for the purpose of self-employment.
+To obtain this permit, you must fulfil a number of general criteria and the following additional requirements, which you should ideally cover in your business plan in a convincing way:

 - There is commercial interest or regional demand for your products or services.

-- Your business activity is likely to have a positive impact on the economy.
+- Your business activity is likely to have a positive impact on the German economy.

 - You have secured financing for your business by way of capital or a loan commitment.

-Did you graduate from a German university, or do you hold a residence permit for the purpose of research?
+Did you graduate from a German university, or do you have a residence permit for the purpose of research?

-If you would like to set up a business in connection with the knowledge you acquired in the course of your studies or your research activities, you will also need to apply for a residence permit for the purpose of self-employment.
-You will not need to fulfil the requirements above.
+If you would like to set up a business related to your academic degree or your research activities, you will also have to apply for a residence permit for the purpose of self-employment.
+You do not have to fulfil the requirements above.

-Requirements for all applicants: You will need to be able to make a living in Germany.
-If you are older than 45, you will also need to prove that you have adequate pension provisions.
+Requirements for all applicants: You have to be able to make a living in Germany.
+If you are older than 45 years of age, you will moreover have to prove that you have adequate pension provisions.

 Term of your residence permit

-When you apply for a residence permit, you normally have to bring the following documents with you:
+When you apply for a residence permit, you generally have to present the following documents:

 - Completed application form